zxd-octopus/zxd-octopus.github.io/_pages/about.md

 My current research areas include Recommender Systems and Natural Language Processing.

-I have published four papers in WSDM, RecSys(**Best Full Paper Award**), and the Journal of Computer Research and Development (one of the top three computer science journals in China).
-My published work focuses on conversational recommender systems, news recommendation, and medical dialogue generation.

  **I am actively looking forward to pursuing a PhD position for Fall 2025 to further my research!** Please see my CV for more details.
 Feel free to contact me if you’re interested!